-So the term "postsecularism" may be a bit of a red herring.
-I think we should not imagine that Habermas means simply a return of the dominance of religious ideas or an end to the importance of secular reason.
-Rather, I think he is better read as suggesting the emergence of deep difficulties in holding to (a) the assumption that progress (and freedom, emancipation, and liberation) could be conceptualized adequately in purely secular terms and (b) the notion that a clear differentiation could be maintained between discourses of faith and those of public reason.
+emergence of deep difficulties in holding to (a) the assumption that progress (and freedom, emancipation, and liberation) could be conceptualized adequately in purely secular terms and (b) the notion that a clear differentiation could be maintained between discourses of faith and those of public reason.
 Loss of confidence on these dimensions is challenging for liberalism.
 And it leads Habermas to wonder whether exclusion of religious argumentation from the public sphere may be impoverishing.

 The notion of religion as somehow private has informed the modern era in a host of ways, mostly misleading but also constitutive of social practices and understandings.
-Religion simply was never in every sense private, any more than it was always conservative.
-On the contrary, the United States has seen successive Great Awakenings and arguably is seeing another now.
-The Social Gospel informed major dimensions of public discourse and action in the early twentieth century.
-The civil rights movement is inconceivable without black churches, Contrast with Europe is not new, having informed both Tocqueville and Weber after their travels in the United States.
+Religion simply was never in every sense private - any more than it was always conservative.
+On the contrary, the United States has seen successive waves of Great Awakenings, and arguably is seeing another now.
+The Social Gospel informed major dimensions of public discourse and action in the early 20th century.
+The Civil Rights Movement is inconceivable without black churches.
+Contrast with Europe is not new, having informed both Tocqueville and Weber after their travels in the US.
 But the Protestant Reformation was not the last time religion mattered in Europe.
-We should remember the antislavery movement and the influence of especially low-church Protestant religion on a range of other late-eighteenth-century and early-nineteenthcentury social movements.
-We should note that many large-scale popular devotions, such as pilgrimages to Lourdes, have relatively modern origins.
-We should not neglect the mid-nineteenth-century renewal of spiritualism, even if much of it was outside religious orthodoxy, and we should not lose sight of its fluid relationships with Romanticism, utopian socialism, and humanitarianism.
+We should remember the anti-slavery movement and the influence of especially low-church Protestant religion on a range of other late 18th century and early 19th century social movements.
+We should note that many large-scale popular devotions, like pilgrimages to Lourdes, have relatively modern origins.
+We should not neglect the mid-19th century renewal of spiritualism, even if much of it was outside religious orthodoxy, and we should not lose sight of its fluid relationships with Romanticism, utopian socialism, and humanitarianism.
 We should see religious internationalism both under the problematic structure of colonial and postcolonial missionary work and in the engagements shaped by Vatican II, the peace movement, and liberation theology.

 Faith has thus figured frequently in modern public life, well before the current waves of Evangelicalism and Islam.
-Rather than a distinction of personal piety from more outward forms of religious practice, the "privacy" of religion has been bound up with (a) the notion that religious convictions were to be treated as matters of implicitly personal faith rather than publicly authoritative reason and (b) the idea of a separation from the state (which was as much a demand for states not to interfere as for particular religious views not to dominate states).
-In the former sense, religious freedom could be recognized as a right, but it was implicitly always a right to be wrong or to have a peculiar taste and thus not to have matters of faith arbitrated by the court of public opinion.
-In the latter sense, religion was private in something of the same sense in which property was private: it could be socially organized on a large scale but was still seen as a matter of individual right and in principle separate from affairs of state.
+Rather than a distinction of personal piety from more outward forms of religious practice, the 'privacy' of religion has been bound up with (a) the notion that religious convictions were to be treated as matters of implicitly personal faith rather than publicly authoritative reason, and (b) the idea of a separation from the state (which was as much a demand for states not to interfere as for particular religious views not to dominate states).
+In the former sense religious freedom could be recognized as a right, but it was implicitly always a right to be wrong or to have a peculiar taste, and thus not to have matters of faith arbitrated by the court of public opinion.
+In the latter sense, religion was private in something of the same sense that property was private: it could be socially organized on a large scale, but was still seen as a matter of individual right and in principle separate from affairs of state.